This unit is classed as a restricted unit and available to Master of Applied Science students.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

-- Measure accurately key soil chemical and physical soils properties in the field and laboratory
+- Measure key soil chemical and physical properties in the field and / or laboratory

 - Evaluate published literature in the field of soil science